eprbell/rp2/docs/user_faq.md

 If there was a conversion fee and it was paid in crypto, choose one (and only one) applicable option among the following:
 * if the crypto fee was paid with the out-currency, assign it to the `crypto_fee` field of the out-transaction, or
 * if the crypto fee was paid with the in-currency, assign it to the `crypto_fee` field of the in-transaction, or
-* if the crypto fee was paid with a third crypto currency (neither the in-currency nor the out-currency), create a new [fee-only transaction](#how-to-handle-fee-only-defi-transactions) denominated in the third currency.
+* if the crypto fee was paid with a third crypto currency (neither the in-currency nor the out-currency), create a new [fee-only transaction](#how-to-handle-fee-only-defi-transactions) ( (`transaction_type` set to FEE)) denominated in the third currency.

 If there was a conversion fee and it was paid in fiat, choose one (and only one) of these options:
 * assign it to the `fiat_fee` of the in-transaction, or